C String Extraction: Standard, Custom & Multibyte Guide

 4.2 Basic Substring Extraction Function

-• More flexible string manipulation is difficult
+• String manipulation is more difficult

 Function Specification